Breeze/northwind-demo/STEPS.md

 - Create a component to read and update entities

 This is an opinionated approach -- the "productivity path" -- that [IdeaBlade](https://www.ideablade.com/) has found works well for many projects.
-It includes generating entity classes for both server and client side.
+It includes generating entity classes for both server and client side, so that client and server have a shared understanding of the entity model.

+The overall steps for creating our application:

+1. Create the directory structure
+2. Create the database
+3. Create the server ([.NET Core](./STEPS-Server-Core.md) or NodeJS)
+4. Create the client ([Angular](./STEPS-Client-Angular), React, or Vue)

+Let's get started!

 ## Create the directory